Pathoschild/smapi-mod-dump/source/Range Highlight/README.md

 functions to:
 * Describe common highlight shapes
 * Get the tint colors configured for this mod
-* Add highlighters based on `Building` object or item name
+* Add highlighters for Buildings, Items, and TemporaryAnimatedSprites

 For the full API, see [`IRangeHighlightAPI.cs`](https://github.com/jltaylor-us/StardewRangeHighlight/blob/default/RangeHighlight/IRangeHighlightAPI.cs).